Controller Implementation¶

 double u = (qref[i] - q) * pgain[i] + (0.0 - dq) * dgain[i];

-Save the joint angle as the qold variable for use in calculation later.
+Save the joint angle in the qold variable for the next calculation.

 qold[i] = q;